ueberdosis/tiptap/docs/src/docPages/api/schema.md

   // can have one or more paragraphs, or lists (if lists are used)
   content: '(paragraph|list?)+',

+  // must have exact one heading at the top, and one or more blocks below
+  content: 'heading block+'
 })
 ```

 #### Marks
 You can define which marks are allowed inside of a node with the `marks` setting of the schema.
 Add a one or more names or groups of marks, allow all or disallow all marks like this: